 - Ad accounts and history

-- Call tracking data
+- Call tracking data and lead records

-- Creative assets
+- Creative assets and brand guidelines

-- Any research or strategy documents
+- Research or strategy documents

-What May Stay With Them
+May Stay With Them

 - Proprietary tools or platforms